User permissions required: ‘View Sources’ AND ‘View Labels’

 You can also filter the time period on this chart by using the dropdown menu or selecting the time period in the chart.

-Label volume trends – filtered on a selection of labels
+Label volume trends - most frequent labels

-The label trends table shows you how the top 10 labels for a given period perform compared to the previous period and their change in rank.
+The label trends table shows you how the top 10 labels for a given time period perform compared to the previous period and their change in rank.

 For the time period selected, the table shows the top 10 labels based on the sum of probabilities of predicted labels.
 It also highlights how those labels have changed in rank from the previous period.